2008 Florida Gators football team: Georgia

+The 2008 GeorgiaFlorida game, which Georgia lost 49–10.

 The Gators faced off against the Bulldogs in the annual rivalry taking place in Jacksonville, Florida.
 Georgia led the series entering the game 45–38–2.
 Florida had won 15 of the last 18 meetings dating back to the 1990 season, which was Steve Spurrier's first season as head coach.
 Urban Meyer was 2–1 against Georgia before the game with his only loss coming the previous year in a 42–30 win over the Gators.
 In that win, Knowshon Moreno's one-yard touchdown run in the first quarter sparked a celebration by the entire Bulldogs team in the end zone, known as the "Gator Stomp."
 Georgia head coach Mark Richt defended his actions in having his team intentionally celebrate.
 He was quoted as saying "I wanted to make sure we left this game with our hearts on the field."
 He was later quoted in summer media presses: "In hindsight, I shouldn't have done it.
 I won't do anything like that again.
 It could have easily turned into a big, stupid brawl."

 The Bulldogs started the game on offense after Florida deferred to the second half.
 Neither team was able to score on their opening possessions as both defenses force the teams to punt.
 Georgia was able to get into the red zone and attempted a field goal from the 20-yard line, which was missed by kicker Blair Walsh.
 On the change of possession, the Gators capitalized with a 5-minute 80-yard drive finished off with a Percy Harvin rushing touchdown.
 With this touchdown, Percy scored a TD in every game thus far in the season.
 Florida's defense shut out Georgia in the first quarter, but Georgia was able to put points on the board with a 35-yard field goal cutting Florida's lead to 4.
 Georgia attempted an onside kick following the score, but was unable to recover the ball setting up the Gators at the Georgia 41-yard line.
 It took only 7 plays for Tim Tebow to cap the drive with a 1-yard rushing touchdown, bringing the score to 14–3.
 Florida's defense kept Georgia QB Matthew Stafford and Georgia RB Knowshon Moreno out of the end zone after Georgia got to the Florida 10-yard line.
 After having to settle for another field goal attempt, Georgia kicker Blair Walsh missed his second of the game.
 Neither the Gators nor the Bulldogs were able to score anymore in the half, bringing the score to 14–3 at the half.